ravinderdeol/javascript_tutorials/README.md

 # Javascript Tutorials

-In this repo, I share the JS code I write for tutorials at https://www.ravinderdeol.com/javascript-tutorials.
+In this repo, I share the code I write for tutorials at https://www.ravinderdeol.com/code-tutorials.